vrajnandak/ZENSE_PYGAME_SUBMISSION/README.md

 - **Pathfinding**: A* algorithm used for enemy movement towards the player.
 - **Mask Collision**: Detects and handles collisions with precise mask checks.

+## Demo Videos
+Present in the 'master' branch of this repository.

 ## Additional Sources Used
 - **Images and Particles Code**: [Clear Code Projects - Zelda](https://github.com/clear-code-projects/Zelda)